maijahaka/humans-vs-zombies-backend/README.md

 Humans vs. Zombies (HvZ) is a game of tag played at schools, camps, neighborhoods, libraries, and conventions around the world.
 The game simulates the exponential spread of a fictional zombie infection through a population.
 This application creates the base for the games to playing in the real world.

-The frontend source code can be found at https://github.com/Satuhoo/humans-vs-zombies-frontend.
+The frontend source code and more details about the application can be found at https://github.com/Satuhoo/humans-vs-zombies-frontend.

 ## Contributors

 [Maija Haka](https://github.com/maijahaka), [Okko Partanen](https://github.com/okarp) and [Satu Heikkonen](https://github.com/Satuhoo)

 ## API endpoints

+Endpoints are secured by using Spring Security.

 ### Game
 -	Full CRUD